-Accredited courses, including GCSEs and vocational qualifications, are carefully considered based on their content and how they are assessed so that they can be matched to the learning needs, personal interests and aspirations of each student.
+Accredited courses are carefully considered based on their content and how they are assessed so that they are best suited to the learning needs, personal interests and aspirations of each student.

 Sometimes, a student may need access to a personalised learning programme, tailored to meet their individual needs and different to that of their peers.
-This may involve access to learning or personal development opportunities, including but not limited to vocational studies, Music, Challenger Troop, Duke of Edinburgh, Sports Awards, therapeutic learning or 1:1 / off site tuition.
 It may also mean a change to their educational pathway or access to an alternative provision.